 Unrestricted – All the scripts are freely executed and no confinement is implemented.

-RemoteSigned – This policy allows only those Downloaded scripts to be executed on PowerShell which are signed by distinctively trusted publisher.
+RemoteSigned – This policy allows only those Downloaded scripts to be executed on PowerShell which are signed by trusted publishers.

 If you recall about Signing settings to run PowerShell script, earlier you required particular commands for alteration in Execution Policy.
 But from Windows 10, like other settings, this has gone easy and now a button is sufficient to Change Execution Policy for PowerShell in Windows 10.
 Let’s see –